What is FAFSA Used For?

 Bettencourt said one of the most important considerations to make before choosing a school to attend and accepting your financial aid offer is how much you need to borrow — as opposed to how much you can possibly borrow — and what your repayment schedule will look like once you graduate.

-“I think the biggest thing that people need to realize is that it’s an application for grants and loans and it’s their choice to use the loans,” she said.
+“I think the biggest thing that people need to realize is that it’s an application for grants and loans, and it’s their choice to use the loans,” she said.
 “We want people to take what they need … instead of taking everything.”

 Bettencourt compared it to buying a car.
 Part of taking out a car loan, for most people, includes evaluating what the monthly payments are going to be.
 That should be the case for educational loans, too, she said, but sometimes isn’t since those payments often won’t start for several years.

-What are the Deadlines for Filling Out the FAFSA?
+What Are the Deadlines for Filling Out the FAFSA?

 The FAFSA process starts Oct.
 1 for the school year that begins the following fall and must be completed by the end of June.
 But many states have priority deadlines, which you can find here.